wp-plugins/twitter-friendly-links/readme.txt

 1. Take a look at Twitter Friendly Links in the Settings section of your Admin panel
 1. Make sure you enable Permalinks (Settings: Permalinks), otherwise this plugin will not work
 1. If you're using any plugins mentioned in the Compatibility section in the Settings page, make sure you check the ones you're using to activate the fixes.
+1. Your .htaccess file has to be writable all the time if you want to use caching with .htaccess

 == Frequently Asked Questions ==